-We are mailing the Notice of 2017 AGM, this proxy statement and the form of proxy to our ordinary shareholders of record as of April 26, 2017 (being the latest practicable date before the circulation of this document) for the first time on or about April [], 2017.
-In this mailing, we are also including our U.K. statutory annual accounts and reports for the year ended December 31, 2016 ("2016 U.K. Annual Report").
-In addition, we have provided brokers, dealers, bankers, and their nominees, at our expense, with additional copies of our proxy materials and the 2016 U.K. Annual Report so that our record holders can supply these materials to the beneficial owners of our ordinary shares.
+We are mailing the Notice of 2017 AGM, this proxy statement and the form of proxy to our ordinary shareholders of record as of April 26, 2017 (being the latest practicable date before the circulation of this document) for the first time on or about April 28, 2017.
+In this mailing, we are also including our U.K. statutory annual accounts and reports for the year ended December 31, 2016 ("2016 U.K. Annual Report") and our annual report on Form 10-K for the year ended December 31, 2016 (the "Annual Report on Form 10-K").
+In addition, we have provided brokers, dealers, bankers, and their nominees, at our expense, with additional copies of our proxy materials, the 2016 U.K. Annual Report and the Annual Report on Form 10-K so that our record holders can supply these materials to the beneficial owners of our ordinary shares.

-Whilst this document is being sent to our ordinary shareholders of record, this document will also be available to holders of American Depositary Shares (ADSs'') and contains information relevant to holders of ADSs.
+Whilst this document is being sent to our ordinary shareholders of record, this document will also be sent to holders of American Depositary Shares (ADSs") and contains information relevant to holders of ADSs.